mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   grounded in God's perception or exists in some other way as there can be no useful distinction drawn between these two possibilities in any kind of discussion.

+## David Hume (1711–1776)

+* His major work is *Treatise of Human Nature* in three volumes.
+* The first book sets out an empiricist classification of the contents of the mind (‘perceptions’).
+This covers much of the same ground as Locke and Berkeley's epistemology, but Hume divides perceptions into two classes: impressions and ideas.
+Impressions are more forceful, move vivid, than ideas.
+Impressions include sensations and emotions; ideas are perceptions involved in thinking and reasoning.
+Hume treats in details ideas of memory and imagination, and the association between them.
+He endorses and reinforces Berkeley's criticism of Locke's abstract ideas.
+* After a second volume devoted to the ideas of space and time Hume presents, in a section entitled ‘Of knowledge and probability’, his most original and influential thoughts.
+All knowledge that extends beyond the immediate deliveries of the senses, Hume argues, depends upon the notions of cause and effect: it is through those ideas that we discover what happened in the past and conjecture what will happen in the future.
+The idea of causation, he says, cannot arise from any inherent quality of object, because objects of the most different kind can be causes and effects.
+We must look, instead, for relationships between objects; and we find that causes and effects must be contiguous to each other, and that causes must be prior to their effects.
+Moreover, contiguity and succession are not enough for us to pronounce two objects to be cause and effect, unless we see that objects of the two kinds are found in constant conjunction.
+But that is not enough: if we are to infer an effect from its cause, we feel, there must be a necessary connection between a cause and its effect.
+Hume concludes: it is not our inference that depends on the necessary connection between cause and effect, but the necessary connection that depends on the inference we draw from one to the other.
+  Our belief in necessary connection is not a matter of reasoning, but of custom; and to wean us from the contrary doctrine Hume present his own analysis of the relationship between reason and belief.
+He rounds off the book on understanding with a part that places his novel skepticism in the context of other versions of skepticism, ancient and modern.
+The part ends with a celebrated section in which Human denies the existence of the self as conceived by philosophers.
+* The much discussed conflicts between passions and reason is a metaphysician's myth.
+Reason itself, Hume argues, is impotent to produce any action: all voluntary behavior is motivated by passion.
+Passion can never be overcome by reason, but only by a contrary passion.
+Since reason cannot move us to action, moral judgments cannot be the product of reason because the whole purpose of such judgments is to guide our behavior.
+  Reason is concerned either with relations of ideas or with matters of fact, but neither of these leads on to action.
+Only passions can do that, and reason can neither cause nor judge our passions.
+All that reason can do is to determine the feasibility of the object sought by the passions and the best methods of achieving them.
+An ‘ought’ cannot be derived from an ‘is’ (what reason operates with) and the conclusion we must draw is that distinctions between good and evil, right and wrong, are the product not of reason but of a moral sense.
+* From this basis Hume goes on in the second part of the books to discuss justice and injustice, and in the third book other natural virtues such as benevolence and greatness of mind.
+He concludes that the chief source of moral distinctions is the feeling of sympathy with others.
+Justice is approved of because it tends to the public good; and the public good is indifferent to us, except in so far as sympathy interests us in it.
+  ‘Virtue is considered as a means to an end.
+Means to an end are only valued so far as the end is valued.
+But the happiness of strangers affects us by sympathy alone.’